TheJedis2020/arch_katas_2020/ADRs/Notifications scheduler to handle customer notifications.md

 ## Context and Problem Statement

-The "Farmacy Foods" system should allow sending notifications to subscribeds after they have received the meal, to prompt them to send customer satisfaction feedback.
+The "Farmacy Food" system should allow sending notifications to subscribers after they have received the meal, to prompt them to send customer satisfaction feedback.
 The messages should arrive a set amount of time after purchase confirmation.

 The Subscription Notification service issues messages to customers on meals status change, so there is a similarity, but unlike those messages, the feedback prompts are not sent immediately.